 How did you isolate the questions in the book and select the interviewers?

 I chose the questions by considering what I personally would want to know about.
-I thought of it this way: if I have fifteen minutes to get the most valuable insights possible out of a top-tier digital marketing specialist, what would I want to know?
+I thought of it this way: if I have fifteen minutes to get the most valuable insights possible out from a top-tier digital marketing specialist, what would I want to know?
 I’d certainly want to know about their single most effective tactic.
 But I’d also want to know what not to do – failures in digital marketing are always a learning experience, and the responses to the question about “the single biggest mistakes people make” generated some of my favorite insights.
 Also, in our industry there are always new tools to try – there are great new tools coming out every day.
 It was interesting to learn about the contributors’ favorite tools and I intentionally phrased the question “if you could only have five tools in your toolkit, what would they be?”
 This phrasing made it so that the contributors were only presenting their absolute favorites.
 The questions about the contributors’ predictions for the future also garnered some very interesting insights.
 Time will tell how many of their predictions come to fruition!
 It will be interesting to look back on the book in five years and read the responses to that question again.

 As far as selecting reviewers, some were part of my personal network.
 I’ve been in the space for my entire career and have met many digital marketers.
 Some were people I know that do really great work.
 Others came as referrals.
 Also, LinkedIn was a tremendous resource for finding contributors.
-I looked for people that were active on LinkedIn and social media, were good at promoting their own personal brand, and either work for (or with) businesses that have great marketing campaigns.
+I looked for people that were active on LinkedIn and social media, were good at promoting their own personal brand, and either worked for (or with) businesses that have great marketing campaigns.

 Speaking as a member of the Infront team, we are very grateful to Matt for choosing a team member to be a part of his book, it is a proud moment to see your Director’s name in print, and to read his responses.
 Michal has been featured in Entrepreneur Magazine, N.Y.
 Times, L.A.
 Times, and a number of business and industry publications and shared “this was a lot of fun, and seeing the finished book, makes it feel really rewarding because I think digital marketers who pick it up will find it a great resource, I did!”